awsdocs/aws-transit-gateway-guide/doc_source/what-is-network-manager.md

 ## Pricing<a name="nm-pricing"></a>

-There are no additional fees for using Network Manager\.
-You are charged the standard fees for the network resources that you manage in your global network \(such as transit gateways\)\.
+There is no additional cost for using Network Manager.
+You pay for the network resources you use, like Transit Gateways, VPNs, and so on.
+Here you can find more information on [pricing for VPN](https://aws.amazon.com/vpn/pricing/) and [Transit Gateway](https://aws.amazon.com/transit-gateway/pricing/)\.